sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Second DC](./assets/dc2_pool_result.png)

-Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second Data Center, click **Save and Exit** to save it.
+Now that we have added and configured the second origin pool of the HTTP Load Balancer for the second data center, click **Save and Exit** to save it.

 # 6. Conclusion

-In this guide, we have configured a comprehensive DMZ setup using F5 rSeries hardware, BIG-IP and F5 XC Cloud environment.
-We have deployed a simple web application, configured the BIG-IP and XC CE Tenant on F5 rSeries, exposed the application to the Internet using HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, Malicious User, and IP Reputation.
-We have also configured the second Data Center and added it to the HTTP Load Balancer as a backup origin pool.
+In this guide, we configured a comprehensive DMZ setup using F5 rSeries hardware, BIG-IP, and the F5 XC Cloud environment.
+We deployed a simple web application, configured BIG-IP and the XC CE Tenant on F5 rSeries, exposed the application to the Internet using an HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, and Malicious User and IP Reputation.
+We also configured the second data center and added it to the HTTP Load Balancer as a backup origin pool.

-This setup provides a secure and scalable environment for exposing on-prem applications to the public internet access with advanced protection and networking management performed at the network edge with the help of F5 Distributed Cloud Services.
-The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing networking and security of applications in a scalable and efficient way.
+This setup provides a secure and scalable environment for exposing on‑prem applications to public Internet access, with advanced protection and networking management performed at the network edge using F5 Distributed Cloud Services.
+The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing application networking and security in a scalable and efficient way.